sujonraihan/ibcs/Linux/process-monitoring.md

 ## 🔍 Overview

-Process Monitoring হল Linux সিস্টেমে চলমান প্রসেসগুলো ট্র্যাক, বিশ্লেষণ, এবং পরিচালনা করার প্রক্রিয়া। এটি system administration এর একটি গুরুত্বপূর্ণ অংশ।
+Process Monitoring is the process of tracking, analyzing, and managing running processes in Linux systems.
+It is an important part of system administration.

 ## 🎯 Process Monitoring Objectives